axa-ch/web-toolkit/docs/design/fundamentals/styles/typeface.md

 typeface, which has been selected for use with all AXA applications.

-ITC Franklin Gothic may be used in two styles – Book and  Medium.
+ITC Franklin Gothic may be used in three styles – Book, Medium and Demi.

 > ITC Franklin Gothic Condensed and Italic
 > are not approved styles and should not
 > be used.

-> ITC Franklin Gothic is not yet implemented.
-> Your browsers default
-> font will render in the examples below.

 ## ITC Franklin Gothic Book